 In my meetings with Pavilion leaders, I learned they were less interested in one-time training on their IT infrastructure compared to improving their overall business processes.
 Once I had completed an end-to-end investigation of how they delivered their services, I was able to envision, design, and deliver a computer-based service that replaced the dealer's 20% contingency with a 5% cost-of-service.

 Further, by re-thinking how the CAD and specification software worked together, I was able to guarantee Phase II's error rate at less than 0.01%.
 On a $1M project, Phase II guaranteed no greater than $100 in errors.
-Compared to $20K, the costs of Phase II's services were a no-brainer.
+Compared to $200K in contingency product, Phase II's cost of services ($50K) were a no-brainer.

 Not only did the re-engineered method reduce errors, it simplified the use of the tools.
 As a result, Phase II was able to hire less experienced designers, improving our bottom line.